 No. Only trust your assessment the evidence and instincts.
 Google is a handy tool in your search.
 Google is no substitute for your good judgment.
 Google is a search engine and much more.
 Google is not an attorney advertising site, but Google tries to give you a workers’ compensation attorney when you query Colorado workers’ compensation attorney.
-If you are looking for a list of attorneys who can handle “Colorado Workers’ Compensation” Google is very good using artificial intelligence (AI) to provide you the raw information and present you with clearly marked advertising, and better, in most circumstances, its applicable to your actual geographic area.
+If you are looking for a list of attorneys who can handle “Colorado Workers’ Compensation” Google is very good using artificial intelligence (AI) to provide you the raw information and present you with clearly marked advertising, and in most circumstances it is applicable to your actual geographic area.

 Does Google sell advertising?

 Yes, Google sells advertising, even to attorneys, but not deceptively and in most contexts, it is germane to what you are looking for.
 The advertising sold is relevant to a Google search you recently might have undertaken.
 For example, Google tries not to display lawyer ads when you are searching for a sink for your kitchen.
 If you search for a Colorado Workers’ Compensation Attorney, ads from competitors may appear within the body, and alongside, the search result.
 They have some of the most sophisticated algorithms that organically and commercially genuinely strive to give you what you want.
 Its helpfulness should outweigh the minor marketing annoyance in most circumstances.
 Google also provides the searcher with reviews that can be valuable, even the bad reviews.